Orange stars

 Use of antiretroviral medications

-Treatment cannot eliminate the virus from the body, although the HIV level often decreases so much that it cannot be detected in blood or other fluids or tissues.
-An undetectable level is the goal of treatment.
+Treatment does not eliminate the virus from the body, but treatment does decrease the level of HIV in the blood so much that in some people it cannot be detected in blood or other fluids or tissues.
+An undetectable level of HIV is the goal of treatment (U=U).
 If treatment is stopped, the HIV level increases, and the CD4 count begins to fall.

-The best time to start antiretroviral treatment is as soon as possible, even if people are not sick and their CD4 count is still above 500 (normal is 500 to 1,000).
-Doctors used to wait until the CD4 count was below 500 to start antiretroviral treatment.
-However, research has shown that people who are promptly treated with antiretroviral medications are less likely to develop HIV/AIDS-related complications and to die of them.
+ART should be started as soon as possible, even if people are not sick and their CD4 count is still above 500 cells per microliter of blood (most healthy adolescents and adults have a CD4 count of about 500 to 1,200 cells per microliter of blood ).
+Doctors used to wait until the CD4 count was below 500 to start ART.
+However, research has shown that people who are promptly treated with ART are less likely to develop and die of advanced HIV-related complications.

 Before starting a treatment regimen, people are taught about the necessity of the following: